Game of Phones: History of Erlang and Elixir

 1998–2011.
 Adoption of Erlang.

 In 1998, Erlang (for reasons, such as the difficulty of maintaining a proprietary language) was banned for new product development at Ericsson Radio.
 This led to the creation of Open Source Erlang.
-While one may initially view it as a bad thing, it did ultimately contribute to the spread of Erlang outside telephony into other areas where high-performance computing is necessary.
+While one may initially view it as a bad thing, it did ultimately contribute to the spread of Erlang outside telephony.
 Hooray for open source!

 When José Valim released an early version of Elixir, it felt like a breath of fresh air.
 In contrast to Erlang, Elixir had a promise for a more streamlined programming experience that would be more convenient for a modern developer that has used languages like Ruby and Java.
 But in contrast to them, it would build on the basis of Erlang VM and all the great things it entails.